stephen-hqxu/MMG/README.md

 # Music Generation by Matching Piano Roll

+Year 4 MEng Group Project

-This repository contains the implementation to generate a humanised music by matching two MIDI files in piano roll representation.
+This repository contains the code to generate a humanised music by matching two MIDI files in piano roll representation.
 The codebase is developed with *Python*.
 The project directory structure is pretty simple to navigate; specifically, you might be interested to take a look into the following folders:

 - **Data** - Preprocess MIDI files and format the data into note and piano roll representation.
 - **Model** - The main model of this project.
-- **Parameter** - Parameters for the main model and training process.

 ## Dependencies